wangxinyush/IDH_phUMR/README.md

-* Here are the codes used in the study **"Partially erosion on under-methylated regions and chromatin reprogramming contribute to oncogene activation in IDH mutant gliomas"**.
+* Here are the codes used in the study **"Partial erosion on under-methylated regions and chromatin reprogramming contribute to oncogene activation in IDH mutant gliomas"**.
+* Wang X, Dai L, Liu Y, et al. Partial erosion on under-methylated regions and chromatin reprogramming contribute to oncogene activation in IDH mutant gliomas.
+Epigenetics Chromatin.
+2023;16(1):13.
+Published 2023 Apr 28. doi:10.1186/s13072-023-00490-x

 * In this study, we have developed a computational framework to identify aberrant hypermethylation at single-base resolution based on Hidden Markov Model (**See in framework/**).<br><br>
 ![framework](https://github.com/wangxinyush/IDH_phUMR/blob/main/imgs/framework.png "foo")